fdazen/fda-documentation/rooms_set_up.md

  ![](49.png]({{site.baseurl}}/images/49.png)

- - You will see a list of all your newly created room types, each one with an editable box on the right hand side: insert a numeric value in each box, according to the progressive order you want your room types to show up on the Tape Chart:
+ - You will see a list of all your newly created room types, each one with an editable box on the right hand side.
+Insert a numeric value in each box, according to the progressive order you want your room types to show up on the Tape Chart and click on the blue button _Save_:

  ![](50.png]({{site.baseurl}}/images/50.png)

+**Note**: in order to see changes being effective on your Tape Chart, do not forget to log out and log back in into the system: this will ensure a proper refresh of the room order.